 1947: The year that keeps giving stories

-Premchand’s The Thakur’s Well reveals the caste difference in the society when the designated lower caste were even barred from using the village well.
+Premchand’s The Thakur’s Well reveals the caste difference in society when the designated lower caste was even barred from using the village well.
 While City of death by Amarkant lays bare the communal fear during riots, Asghar Wajahat’s The Spirits of Shah Alam Camp depicts the chilling politics behind the riots.

 A smile, a laugh

 Bhagawaticharan Verma’s Atonement is a satire on the purification ritual that takes place when the daughter-in-law accidentally kills a cat.
 Phanishwarnath Renu’s The Third Vow deals with a delicate relationship between a bullock-cart driver and a female passenger and is laced with equally subtle humour.

 All about the family

 Yashpal’s Phoolo’s Kurta, Gangrene by Agyeya, Bhisham Sahni’s A feast for the Boss, he Homecoming by Usha Priyamvada, Escape by Krishna Baldev Vaid, When Lakshmi is Held Captive by Rajendra Yadav, Trishanku by Mannu Bhandari and Forgive Me by Shivani all deal with the relationships within a family, and cover a wide range of themes including child-marriage, post-marital lives of women, internalized colonialism, ageing parents, and more.

 Gangrene by Agyeya depicts changes in a woman’s life post-marriage.
 Malti and her unnamed brother meet a few years after her wedding.
 He sees the changes in her life, her demeanour and identity loss in the humdrum of daily marital life blending into the unknown leaving her cheerful old self far behind.
 It is a heartbreaking reality to confront.